How to Sync Stock With Shopify Multiple Stores

 Having different sites allows you to design your stores to attract different audiences.

 PRO TIP: It can be a struggle for small manufacturers to fulfill orders while also trying to organize their Shopify stores and having Shopify multiple stores only increases the likelihood of delays occurring.

-Having a Shopify order management system allows makers to easily track their raw materials, finished goods, and order fulfillment statuses from one simple to use visual dashboard.
+Having a Shopify order management system allows manufacturers to easily track their raw materials, finished goods, and order fulfillment statuses from one simple to use visual dashboard.

-The Challenges Makers Have with Shopify Multiple Stores
+The Challenges Manufacturers Have with Shopify Multiple Stores

 But, if you do decide that you’re ready to have Shopify multiple stores, you should be aware of the challenges which come with them and how you can overcome them.

 Let’s begin with the most crucial element and then break it down: